 In an atmosphere of confidentiality, professional counselors offer assistance to students with a variety of concerns which may include career, personal and academic counseling.
 Special seminars in study skills, time management, stress management, assertiveness, test-taking and other topics are conducted each semester during the academic year.
-This program is located in the Student Success office in Kennesaw Hall, rm.
-2401.
+This program is located in the Student Success Services office, 2nd floor of Kennesaw Hall, rm.
+2401, and can be reached by calling 770-423-6600.